robin-raymond/zax.io/casting.md

 ````

-### `type` casting using `cast`
+### `type` casting using `unsafe as`

-A type can be force casted from one type to another using the `cast` operator.
-The compiler will not make any validation that the source and destination types are compatible and using the `cast` operator to convert one type to another can lead to undetermined behavior.
+A type can be force casted from one type to another using the `unsafe as` operator.
+The compiler will not make any validation that the source and destination types are compatible and using the `unsafe as` operator to convert one type to another can lead to undetermined behavior.

-If a `cast` operator is performing a by-value cast, the source type will be treated as a destination reference type and given as an argument to the copy constructor of the destination type.
+If an `unsafe as` operator is performing a by-value cast, the source type will be treated as a destination reference type and given as an argument to the copy constructor of the destination type.

-Warning: extreme caution must be used with the `cast` operator as it is considered unsafe; the `cast` operator is provided as a tool for programmers who understand the implications of treating raw memory of one type as raw memory of an entirely different type;
+Warning: extreme caution must be used with the `usnafe as` operator as it is considered unsafe; the `unsafe as` operator is provided as a tool for programmers who understand the implications of treating raw memory of one type as raw memory of an entirely different type;

-The example below performs unsafe `cast` conversions which will likely result in undefined behaviors.
+The example below performs unsafe `unsafe as` conversions which will likely result in undefined behaviors.

 ````zax
 MyType :: type {